Saint Paul Seminary bucks national trend with 100 seminarians in ’23-’24

 A historic permanent diaconate ordination class

-The Saint Paul Seminary is also home to 33 permanent deacon candidates, 18 of whom are set to be ordained in December, via the Institute for Diaconate Formation.
-This ties the largest deacon class in the history of the Archdiocese of Saint Paul and Minneapolis, a record that has stood since 1978.
+The Saint Paul Seminary is also the center of formation for 33 permanent deacon candidates, 18 of whom are set to be ordained Dec.
+9 at the Cathedral of St. Paul, formed by the Institute for Diaconate Formation.
+This ties the largest deacon class in the history of the Archdiocese of St. Paul and Minneapolis, a record that has stood since 1978.

 saint paul seminary deacon candidates being ordained